kingluo/lua-resty-ffi/README.md

 ### `void ngx_http_lua_ffi_respond(void *tsk, int rc, char* rsp, int rsp_len);`

-Response the task.
+Response to the task.

-All above APIs are thread-safe.
-So you could use them in anywhere in your thread/goroutine of your runtime.
+All the above APIs are thread-safe.
+So you could use them anywhere in the thread/goroutine of your runtime.

-* `rc` return status, `0` means successful, other values means failure.
+* `rc` return status, `0` means successful, and other values mean failure.
-* `rsp` response char array, may be NULL if the runtime does not need to response something.
+* `rsp` response char array, may be NULL if the runtime does not need to respond to something.
-* `rsp_len` the length of response, may be `0` if the `rsp` is NULL or `\0' terminated C string.
+* `rsp_len` the length of response, maybe `0` if the `rsp` is NULL or `\0' terminated C string.

-If `rc` is non-zero, then the runtime may also set `rsp` and `rsp_len` if it need to return error data.
+If `rc` is non-zero, then the runtime may also set `rsp` and `rsp_len` if it needs to return error data.